kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/plot.md

 ---

-# Crop Beginning Stocks Over Time
+# Stacked Crop Beginning Stocks Over Time

-This interactive chart displays the beginning stocks for various crops in million bushels across different marketing years, allowing for easy comparison of trends between commodities.
-Hover over data points to see detailed information for each year and commodity.
+This interactive stacked area chart displays the cumulative beginning stocks for various crops in million bushels across different marketing years.
+It allows for easy comparison of trends between commodities and shows the total stocks for all commodities combined.
+Hover over areas to see detailed information for each year and commodity.
 The x-axis labels are rotated and spaced for improved readability.

 ```js